DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_closesection.md - closes the specified section in the currently active view
 - api/scheduler_collapse.md - collapses the expanded scheduler back to the normal size
 - api/scheduler_confirm.md - calls a confirm message box
-- api/scheduler_copy.md -
+- api/scheduler_copy.md - creates a deep copy of provided object
 - api/scheduler_createdataprocessor.md - creates a new dataProcessor instance and attaches it to scheduler
 - api/scheduler_creategridview.md - creates the Grid view in the scheduler
 - api/scheduler_createtimelineview.md - creates the Timeline view in the scheduler
 - api/scheduler_createunitsview.md - creates the Units view in the scheduler
-- api/scheduler_defined.md -
+- api/scheduler_defined.md - returns false if the provided argument is undefined, otherwise true
 - api/scheduler_deleteallsections.md - deletes all sections from  the currently active view
 - api/scheduler_deleteevent.md - deletes the specified event
 - api/scheduler_deletemarkedtimespan.md - removes marking/blocking set by the addMarkedTimespan() method